 Santa Croce – Santa Croce is one of the most ‘real’ Venetian neighbourhoods to stay in, with a local vibe and community spirit unlike other parts of Venice.
 You’ll find quaint narrow streets and plenty of authentic restaurants and bars filled with locals going about their everyday lives.

-Giuedecca – Comprised of 4 small islands separated from Venice’s central islands by the Giudecca Canal, this district retains much of its Venetian charm with its old churches and winding canals but without the crowds of tourists of the more central districts.
+Giudecca – Comprised of 4 small, interconnected islands separated from Venice’s central islands by the Giudecca Canal, this district retains much of its Venetian charm with its old churches and winding canals but without the crowds of tourists of the more central districts.
 The banks of the Giudecca Canal have some of the most beautiful views across central Venice.
+Giudecca is my outlying island of choice in the city and is home to one of the most popular hotels in Venice (Molino Stucky).
 San Marco can be reached by boat in just 5-10 minutes.

 Best Luxury Hotels in Venice

-The Gritti Palace really is the creme of the crop when it comes to luxury 5 star hotels in Venice.
-The 15th century former palace can be found on one of the most picturesque stretches of the Grand Canal, overlooking the extremely grand Santa Maria della Salute church and the Palazzo Venier dei Leoni.
+The Gritti Palace really is the cream of the crop when it comes to Venice 5 star hotels.
+The 15th century former palace is perfect if you’re looking for Venice hotels on the Grand Canal.
+Overlooking the extremely grand Santa Maria della Salute church and the Palazzo Venier dei Leoni, this hotel is located on one of the most picturesque stretches of the Grand Canal.
 The hotel has retained the intimate feel of a private residence, with plenty of beautiful artwork and historic artefacts adorning the elegant Venetian style interior.
 The Gritti Palace’s Club de Doge restaurant also has one of the most beautiful outdoor dining terraces on the Grand Canal itself.
-This hotel is certainly the best place to stay in Venice for ultimate luxury with unparalleled views of the iconic lagoon city.
+This hotel is certainly one of the best hotels to stay in Venice for ultimate luxury with unparalleled views of the iconic lagoon city.

 Address: Campo S.Maria Del Giglio 2467, San Marco, 30124 Venice